PostPCEra/Notes/_posts/2017-02-04-coding_bot_design.md

 ## Thought process 3:
 --------------

++ [topnotch Kite Team](https://kite.com/aboutus) - they need to extend this 'simple Syntax help' to 'Coding BOT' like what i envinioised here
++ a Site like stackOVerflow/Kite where you have Catalogue Repository of Solutions and 'Developer' pick one from  'Editor itself'
++ developer give input, on a picked solution , it shows CODE and OUTPUT like our REAL TIME Python Editor ( no compile etc..), User can go back and front Arrow  to see Values ,and Tweak CODE ...

++ Text processing
+ + string delimit ( like our Soloka delimit by "," )
+ + string chunks removal

++ Filtering
+ + Objects  ( object of (name, age, salary) )

++ Mapping

 with respect to base Atomic operations MAP/Reduce/Filter
  + MAP
   + MAP_FUNC : Functional MAP , ex find Squares of a given input list [ 1,5, 4, 12 ], the output Uniform Functional relationship